Get all the latest data for Belarus

 Authored by the expert who managed and guided the team behind the Belarus Property Pack

-And if you're planning to buy a property in Belarus, you may want to download our pack covering the real estate market in Belarus.
+And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Belarus.

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase in Belarus.
+This is not financial or investment advice, because we do not know your personal situation, and you should always do your own research before buying property in Belarus.

 Is it smart to buy now in Belarus, or should I wait as of 2026?